-Classes Karen will be teaching at Fiber Fusion:
+Classes Karen will be teaching at Fiber Fusion NW:

 Visit Allison's website - Fleebers Farm.com

-Classes Allison will be teaching at Fiber Fusion:
+Classes Allison will be teaching at Fiber Fusion NW:

 Kay Harradine has been weaving for over thirty years and has been a serious student of basketry during that time, pursuing both contemporary and indigenous forms of the craft.
 She specializes in working with plant fibers harvested responsibly from forest, wetlands and her garden.
 She has attended workshops with many local and nationally recognized master weavers and instructors.
 With degrees in Forestry and Education from the University of Washington, she benefits her basketry students with ethno-botanical knowledge and strong teaching skills.
 Kay has taught for Pacific Weave (The Basketry School) and through Washington state community education programs and for regional Basketry and Weaving Guilds and Conferences.
 She is an active member of several artists’ and basketry guilds, and regularly promotes the art of basketry by creating educational displays, demonstrating weaving, and volunteering for children’s programs.

-Classes Kay will be teaching at Fiber Fusion:
+Classes Kay will be teaching at Fiber Fusion NW:

 Tandy loves exploring new stitches in both knit and crochet and learning new techniques.
 Her unquenchable quest for knowledge keeps her always learning and trying new techniques, patterns and crafts.
-She is always eager to learn even a little bit about any subject and loves sharing the tidbits she learns with other crafters.
+She is always eager to learn all she can about fiber related subjects and loves sharing the tidbits she learns with other crafters.
 This insatiable desire for knowledge and sharing, led her to begin teaching in 2013 on a wide range of knit and crochet techniques.

-Classes Tandy will be teaching at Fiber Fusion:
+Classes Tandy will be teaching at Fiber Fusion NW:

-Classes Judith will be teaching at Fiber Fusion:
+Classes Judith will be teaching at Fiber Fusion NW:

 Liz Moncrief is a recent retiree from the US Forest Service in Colorado, and made the move to Washington in 2014.